dora-metrics/pelorus/exporters/deploytime/README.md

 # Deploy Time Exporter

-The job of the deploy time exporter is to capture the timestamp at which a deployment event happen in a production environment.
+The job of the deploy time exporter is to capture the timestamp at which a deployment event happens in a production environment.

 ```
 deploy_timestamp{app, image_sha, namespace} timestamp